 As a graduate of the Royal Birmingham Conservatoire, and the University of Cambridge, Daniel's teachers included Richard Causton, Howard Skempton, and Errollyn Wallen.
 He went on to study for a PhD in Composition from the University of Birmingham, where he was supervised by Professor Michael Zev Gordon, fully funded by a College of Arts and Law Doctoral Scholarship.

-Daniel's music has been performed in a range of venues, such as The Wigmore Hall, LSO St Luke's, CBSO Centre, Elgar Concert Hall, West Road, St Giles' Cathedral, Barber Institute, Hoxton Hall, Centrala, Playground Theatre, greengrassi, Lighthouse Poole, Pitville Pump Room, Regent Hall London, Great Hall Birmingham, and many Town Halls, churches, and chapels across the country.
+Daniel's music has been performed in a range of venues, such as The Wigmore Hall, LSO St Luke's, CBSO Centre, Elgar Concert Hall, West Road, St Giles' Cathedral, Barber Institute, Hoxton Hall, Centrala Birmingham, Playground Theatre London, greengrassi London, Lighthouse Poole, Pitville Pump Room Cheltenham, Regent Hall London, Great Hall Birmingham, and many Town Halls, churches, and chapels across the country.

 Daniel is currently a visiting teacher of music at the Purcell School for Young Musicians.
-From 2015-19, Daniel was a Teaching Associate at the University of Birmingham, where he also founded and directed the University's Creative Ensemble, a place for both performers and composers to experiment, collaborate, and discover in an open contemporary music environment.
+From 2015-19, he was a Teaching Associate at the University of Birmingham.
 Prior to this, he was Head of Piano for the Royal Leamington Spa Competitive Festival, and the president of the Darwin College Music Society at the University of Cambridge.